 Fulfillment centers closer to customers will become more important

 The new UPU treaty will reduce inequities in shipping costs.
 Today, free shipping is more valuable to consumers than fast shipping.
-As fulfillment costs become more equal, the competition may move to who can ship the fastest.
+As fulfillment costs become more equalized, the competition may move to who can ship the fastest.

 Prepare Your Business for Changes in International Shipping